grace-notes/grace-notes/_topics/edification.md

 The threefold purpose of the pastor is found in Eph.
 4:12, “_for the purpose of equipping the saints, for the production of Christian service, for the edification of the body of Christ._”

-* The saints"refer to the family of God with emphasis on the baptism of the Spirit.
+* The "saints" refer to the family of God with emphasis on the baptism of the Spirit.

 * Equipping the saints refers to God’s grace policy and provision for the execution of the His plan.